Adult Formation

 Passages Sunday School

 Biblically and theologically based lessons and discussions in this class help all ages of adults respond to the call to live faithfully in the world today.
 Topics include scriptural study, theology, mental wellness, and outreach.
-Syllabus for the spring Adult Sunday School spring 2024 info for website.
+View the spring 2025 syllabus here.
 Register for Zoom: fpc.tiny.us/passagessundayclass

 If you would like to view First Presbyterian’s Sunday School Classes from the preceding two years, click below.